Armandelij/IOS-Guide/Necessities For Creating an App/Layout/Complex Layouts.md

 **NavigationView:** With Navigation view we can push and pop views on and off one another as well as setting a title and adding buttons.
-In this example it is primarly used to give us the title which is "Animal" which is located at the top left hand side in bold.
+In this example it is primarly used as a parent container to all the views as well as to give us the "Animal" title which is located at the top left hand side in bold.

 **ScrollView:** ScrollView is responsible for giving us the ability to vertically scroll all of its child views.
 This will be more noticable when when we add more views inside of it.